 By Jeffrey Fleishman; reviewed by Jeannette Hartman

-The detective of the title is Sam Carver.
-The possessive “my” belongs to Dylan Cross, a talented architect, a woman who feels scorned by her professional colleagues and a serial killer.
+The place is downtown Los Angeles.
+The detective of the title is Sam Carver of the Los Angeles Police Department.
+The possessive “my” belongs to Dylan Cross, a talented architect and a serial killer.

-On the opening pages, Dylan cuts the throat of architect Michael J. Gallagher on a seedy block in downtown.
-She lets his body fall to the sidewalk and vanishes in the darkness.
+On the opening pages, Dylan cuts the throat of architect Michael J. Gallagher as he leaves the seedy building where he has been sketching a nude model and then disappears like a shadow into the darkness.

 “A murder’s a story with an end, but you have to find the beginning,” Carver tells Gallagher’s ex-wife.

-Carver drives a battered late 1980s Porsche, lives in a renovated 1920s Italianate building catty-corner from the Biltmore Hotel, where the Black Dahlia was last seen alive in 1947.
+Sam Carver is a fun character to follow.
+He drives a battered late 1980s Porsche, lives in a renovated 1920s Italianate building catty-corner from the Biltmore Hotel.
 He drinks at a bar called the Little Easy.
-He stares from his windows down at a pile of trash and treasurers a homeless woman organizes across the street.
-He randomly brings her tea and Scotch or a $10 bill.
+He stares from his windows at the pile of trash and treasures a homeless woman organizes across the street.
+As mood strikes, he brings her tea and Scotch or a $10 bill.

 This book was followed by LAST DANCE.

 Fleishman has worked as a foreign and national editor at the Los Angeles Times as well as a senior writer on film, art and culture.
 He was a Pulitzer Prize finalist in feature-writing.